How to Rock Writing an Elevator Pitch

 5 Steps to Writing an Elevator Pitch

 Step one is to get clear about what you do.
-You need to be able to explain your job in layman’s terms, along with how your business provides a solution to a known problem.
+You need to be able to explain your job in layperson’s terms, along with how your business provides a solution to a known problem.

-Writing an elevator pitch for your business requires effort and effectively promoting your business is critical.
+Writing an elevator pitch for your business requires effort, and effectively promoting your business is critical.
 Click here and fill out my contact form for a video call to discuss how to rock your elevator speech.

 Coach Dave